 These are all non-invasive sciatica pain management solutions that can be done with a combination of DIY at-home care and visits to an Optimum Health Rehab office in Georgia.

 Chiropractors can use active relief techniques to alleviate sciatica pain.
 The chiropractor will use their hand to find tightness or trigger points in the piriformis and gluteus muscles and then apply pressure.

-If those physical therapy, over-the-counter medications, and chiropractic adjustments aren’t adequate, your Optimum Health Rehab doctor can still prescribe pain management injections.
+If physical therapy, over-the-counter medications, and chiropractic adjustments aren’t adequate, your Optimum Health Rehab doctor can still prescribe pain management injections.

-What to Keep in Mind When Looking for Sciatica Pain Management
+What to Keep In Mind When Looking For Sciatica Pain Management

 Not every chiropractor is familiar with the best sciatica pain management strategies or is equipped to offer more than just chiropractic adjustments.
 Optimum Health Rehab has experience managing sciatica pain with a diverse array of potential pain management options.